bbc/ugc-rds-macro/README.md

 ##### Testing

-`NOTE`: Currently all tests are failing because of an issue with the stubber provided by boto3.
+`NOTE`: All tests that invoke operations that use `get_template` cloudformation api have been skipped because of an issue with the stubber provided by boto3.
 The following issue as been raised: https://github.com/boto/botocore/issues/1911

-If no response then another approach for mocking aws needs to be used.

-To run the test.. from within the `src` directory type:

 `python -m pytest`